Hassoumi Massaoudou: Political career

 Massaoudou served as Director of the Cabinet for over two years before being appointed to the government as Minister of the Interior, Public Security, Decentralization, and Customary and Religious Affairs on 13 August 2013.
 After Issoufou was sworn in for a second term, Massaoudou was moved to the post of Minister of National Defense on 11 April 2016.
 Six months later, on 19 October 2016, he was again moved, this time to the post of Minister of Finance.

+In the wake of the 2023 Nigerien coup d'état, Hassoumi Massaoudou remained loyal to President Mohamed Bazoum and denounced the military junta that overthrew him.
+On 27 July, he declared himself acting head of state, substituting for Bazoum, and called on all democrats to "make this adventure fail".

+In late 2024, the junta began prosecuting Massaoudou and fellow minister Alkache Alhada in military court for alleged treason.
+The junta leader, Abdourahamane Tchiani, stripped Massaoudou, Alhada and five others of their Nigerien nationality.
+The state accused these individuals of planting bombs and supporting terrorism, among other accusations.
+Tchiani stated that the denaturalization would be temporary.